Verification of Identity & Protection of Student Privacy

 Users are responsible for any and all uses of their university accounts.
-Users are responsible for changing passwords periodically to maintain security.
+Users are responsible for protecting passwords and changing passwords periodically to maintain security.
 Users are held responsible for knowledge of the information contained within the most recent University Catalog as well as the Student Handbook.
+Additional security-related information can be found on the JSU IT Policies and Procedures web page.
 Failure to read university guidelines, requirements and regulations will not exempt users from responsibility.
 Students are responsible for providing accurate and true information about themselves in any identity verification process.

 Faculty teaching courses through distance education methods have the primary responsibility for ensuring that their courses comply with the provisions of these procedures.
 Course syllabi should list any planned uses of technology or other methods geared toward exam proctoring and/or identity verification, along with any additional cost to students for these solutions.

 College deans and department chairs are responsible for ensuring that faculty are aware of these procedures and comply with its provisions.
 School deans and department chairs are also responsible for ensuring that academic awards and degree programs within their units comply with the provisions of these procedures.

 The Office of Academic Affairs is responsible for ensuring university-wide compliance with the provisions of these procedures and that deans and directors are informed of any changes in a timely fashion.

 The University is responsible for notifying students at the time of registration of any projected additional charges associated with verification of student identity.